joshbegley/nyt-latest/previous.md

 **World anti-doping agency seeks ban of up to two years in Jannik Sinner case appeal**\
-`World Anti-Doping Agency is appealing the "no fault or negligence" finding in Jannik Sinner's anti-doping investigation for clostebol.`\
+`WADA has lodged an appeal of the "no fault or negligence" finding in Jannik Sinner's anti-doping investigation for clostebol.`\
 https://nytimes.com/athletic/5801008/2024/09/28/jannik-sinner-doping-wada-appeal/

 **Humble Roots Helped Make Him Mayor.
 A Love of Luxury May Bring Him Down.**\